• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Tableau

-The interface uses a drag-and-drop table view to ask questions of the data.
-You put your data types in the x and y axes, and then Tableau instantly builds your visualization.
-The company line is that they “keep the focus on your questions,” but this really feels like Tableau lives somewhere in between query-based (and developer-dependent) data visualization and drag and drop.
-They balance it nicely, however, because, despite the UX’s somewhat cluttered appearance, Tableau is fairly easy to use, as long as you’re familiar with your data sets or are willing to spend some time studying.
+The company line is that they “keep the focus on your questions,” but it really feels like Tableau lives somewhere between query-based (and developer-dependent) data visualization and drag-and-drop.
+They balance it nicely, however, because, despite the UX’s somewhat cluttered appearance, Tableau is fairly easy to use, as long as you’re familiar with your data sets or willing to study.

 Power BI